ajwells256/AdventOfCode/README.md

-# AoC2020
+# Advent Of Code

-Solutions to the Advent of Code 2020
+These are my solutions Advent of Code, broken into years.